nishisri/indian-cities/ReadMe.md

 * Test framework - Pytest
 * Build tool - Pyenv

-## How to start the application:
-To run the test simply run the command -   **python indian-cities-test.py** This application assumes that Python3 already installed in the system also it assumes that Pytest and requests are also installed.

 ##Summary:
 I have selected API service "Indian cities" and created automation test as mentioned below: